artefactual-labs/smush/README.md

 1. The first line of the commit message (described as the "subject line") isn't over 50 characters in length.

-2. Subsequent lines in the commit message aren't over 72 characters in length.
+2. Subsequent lines in the commit message (described as "body lines") aren't over 72 characters in length.

-3. There's a blank line between the first line of the commit message and any subsequent lines.
+3. There's a blank line between the subject line of the commit message and any subsequent body lines.

 This convention, and the reasoning behind it, is described here: